berceanu/sliceplots/README.rst

 * uses its pure OO (look Ma, no ``pyplot``!) interface
 * support for 1D and 2D plots with various customization options
 * broken-axis 1D plots
+* small codebase
+* designed for non-interactive use, scripting and publication-quality plots

 Quick start
 -----------